To access your Dashboard of student performance data, select the View button on the line with the name of your class.

 Late work, or any assignments submitted after your designated due date, will be marked with red text in your Gradebook.
 When viewing an assignment, you may choose to allow a late submission from an individual student, or you may choose to accept late work from the entire class.

-To allow late work from an individual student, select next to the student’s name.
+To allow late work from an individual student, select Accept Late Work in line with the individual assignment while viewing grades in the Student display tab.

-To allow late work from the whole class, click the For Class. next to
+To allow late work from the whole class, click the Accept Late Work next to For Class while viewing grades in the Class display tab.

 Late work that has been accepted will change from red to black text: